Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Payday loans attract higher costs due to the risk the lenders are taking on.
 It’s important to consider whether you can afford the loan before you apply.

 - Short loan terms and repayment schedules

-Most cash advance and payday loans require that you repay the entire amount between 2 days and 1 year, resulting in high repayments.
+Most cash advance and payday loans require that you repay the entire amount between two days and one year, resulting in high repayments.

 - Unscrupulous lenders

 Some online lenders can be disreputable and set unfair terms, so it’s essential to do your research and apply for a loan with a reputable lender.

 When you go looking for a $2,000 loan, bear in mind that it can come with associated risks:

 - Avoid taking on more credit than you can handle and exercise caution throughout the loan process.

 - A short repayment period and high fees translate into high repayments, so think carefully before applying for a $2,000 loan.

 - You can try to avoid high-interest rates by comparing multiple lenders.
 Remember, some short-term lenders don’t display the comparison rate, which incorporates the interest rate and fees.